 Traditionally, on the wedding day a small Baci (also spelt Basi or Sou Khuan), a spirit enhancing, ceremony is held concurrently in both the bride’s house and the groom’s prior to the formal wedding.
 Now many omit this custom, especially in urban areas where Lao customs and traditions are fading.

 Once the small Baci is finished, a convoy of the groom is sent ahead to give the bride-price to the bride’s parents.
 The bride-price could be gold or money.
 The convoy usually consists of few older men and women, who could be the groom’s parents and relatives who are good and know a lot about Lao customs and traditions.
-The leader of the convoy would politely say something like “we come with horses, buffaloes, cows, a pile of silver and gold to give to you in exchange for our son coming to live with you” or something similar.
+The leader of the convoy would politely say something like “we come with horses, buffaloes, cows, a pile of silver and gold to give to you in exchange for our son to come and live your daughter” or something similar.
 While this exchange is taking place the groom’s group is formed and waits somewhere nearby.

-When the bride price giving procession is finished, the groom’s group is informed and they begin to walk to the bride’s home, playing musical instruments, singing and dancing along the way.
+When the bride price giving procession is finished, the groom’s group is informed and they begin to walk to the bride’s home, playing musical instruments, singing and dancing along the way (there is a song, specially composed for this procession, that sang in every groom parade) .
 Everybody is laughing, cheering and smiling in the most joyful way.
 The groom walks under an umbrella carried by his friend.
 This part of the Laos wedding is supposed to be really fun to join.
 This procession is called hae keuy (meaning groom parade).

 The groom doesn’t have to answer the questions because the elder relatives will do all the talking and answering for him.
 The elders from both sides talk in a customary, polite and friendly way which doesn’t have to be real.
 All the groom has to do is to drink his way through and give some money to the door attendants.
-This is like an entry fee but it doesn’t have to be much and the money would already have been prepared for him by his relatives.
+This is like an entry fee but it doesn’t have to be much and the money would already have been prepared in advance by himself or his party.
 When he has paid and they are satisfied with the small money gift they will allow him to step through.

 However, it’s not finished yet.
-Before he can enter the house he has to have his feet washed by the bride’s younger sister or the younger female relative of the bride.
+Before he can enter the house he has to have his feet washed by the bride’s younger sister, relative, or anyone chosen by the bride, but this person has to be female and had to be younger than the bride.
 The groom has to give a money gift to the person and then he can enter the house.

 The groom is met at the door and led by a female relative of the bride to the Pha Khoun, where the Baci ceremony will be taking place.
 Once he is settled in, the bride is led to the Pha Khoun from her room by another elder female relative.
 She is seated on the left side of the groom with the parents and relatives of both sides sitting nearby.
 During the seating process the bride’s relatives and friends will give her a slight push to make her to lean on the groom unintentionally, and the other party will try to push the groom the same way.
 It is believed that the first to touch the other one in this ceremony will have more power over the other party in their married lives.

 After everyone is settled in, the Baci or Sou Khuan ceremony begins.
-This involves the chanting by the master of ceremony (Mor Phon), the egg feeding (the bride and the groom feed each other an egg) and the tying of white strings on wrists to unite the couple.
+This involves the chanting by the master of ceremony (Mor Phon), the egg feeding (the bride and the groom feed each other an egg) and the tying of white strings on wrists of the couple.

-At the end of the Baci, the elder relatives lead the couple to Somma (a customary asking for forgiveness and thanking of parents and elder relatives of both parties).
+At the end of the Baci ceremony, the elder relatives lead the couple to Somma (a customary asking for forgiveness and thanking the parents and elder relatives of both parties).
 This process involves the giving of small money gifts (wrapped inside banana leaves, together with flowers and a pair of candles).
 During this ceremony, the elders, including the parents and relatives of both parties, give the couple good wishes.

-The Laos wedding ceremony ends with the sending of the couple to their room.
-The elder female relative will lead the groom to the room and the bride follows behind.
-After they get to the bedroom, both would pay their respects before they can sitting for photos.
+The Laos wedding ceremony (the Baci or Sou Khuan ceremony part) ends with the sending of the couple to their room.
+An elder female relative will lead the groom to the room and the bride follows behind.
+In the bedroom, the elderly person lead the couple to customary pay their respects to the bed and the pillows.
+After the procession is finished close friends and families of both sides take turns to have photo sessions with the newlywed couple in their bedroom.

 After the baci is over, it is time for the party to begin when the guests are invited to eat, drink and dance.